 What is the Sports Premium?

-The government’s funding of the Sports Premium to school is continuing for the next two years.
+The government’s funding of the Sports Premium to school is continuing for the year.
 The funding which is being jointly provided by the Departments for Education, Health and Culture, Media and Sport will see money going directly to primary school Head teachers to spend on improving the quality of sport and PE for all their children.

 All schools have to spend the sport funding on improving their provision of PE and sport, but there is freedom to choose how this is done.
 At Corpus Christi Catholic Primary School we recognise the contribution of PE to the health and well-being of the children.
 In addition, we believe that an innovative and varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.